Refloow/Refloow-Geo-Forensics/README.md

 ---

 > [!IMPORTANT]
-> Only official download place at the moment is releases tab of this repository: https://github.com/Refloow/Refloow-Geo-Forensics/releases
+> You can get the software via, microsoft store, linux snap store or github releases
 >
 > If you find this tool useful leave a ⭐ to support my work (its free) and helps others discover the software